toolstack/wp-developers-homepage/readme.txt

 1. Install the plugin from the wordpress.org plugin directory.
 2. Go to Settings->WP Developers Homepage in the WP admin menu.
-3. Got to the settings in WordPress settings menu and configure your options.
-4. Go to the WP Developers Homepage in the WP admin menu.
+3. Go to the WP Developers Homepage in the WP admin menu.

+== Frequently Asked Questions ==

+= Why don't my ticket totals match those on WordPress/GitHub =

+If you've enabled an age limit, only those tickets newer will be retrieved an counted.
+This is done to limit the number of request going to WordPress/GitHub.

 == Screenshots ==